kyma-project/kyma/docs/kyma/docs/04-04-use-your-own-domain.md

     gcloud iam service-accounts keys create ./letsencrypt/key.json --iam-account dnsmanager@$GCP_PROJECT.iam.gserviceaccount.com
     ```

-    > **NOTE**: There is a fixed number of keys that may be generated for single Service Account.
-We suggest reusing keys instead of generating new one for every cluster.
+    > **NOTE**: The number of keys you can generate for a single service account is limited.
+Reuse the existing keys instead of generating a new key for every cluster.

 5. Run the Certbot Docker image with the `letsencrypt` folder mounted.
 Certbot uses the key to apply DNS challenge for the certificate request and stores the TLS certificates in that folder.
 Run:
     ```